Nicolasara/in_the_dark/terminology.md

 ### Game Modes

-- **Single Player Mode**: Only one player is "in the dark"
+- **Single Player Mode**: Only one player is "in the dark" (Note: This does not mean the game is played with only one person.
+The minimum number of players for single in the dark mode is three.
+"Single player" refers to the number of players in the dark, not the total number of players.)
-- **Team Mode**: Multiple players are "in the dark" and work together
+- **Team Mode**: Multiple players are "in the dark" and work together (Minimum total players: four)
   - **Known Teammates**: Players know who their teammates are
   - **Unknown Teammates**: Players don't know who their teammates are
-- **Individual Mode**: Multiple players are "in the dark" but play independently
+- **Individual Mode**: Multiple players are "in the dark" but play independently (Minimum total players: four)

 ### Game Phases